ErpNetDocs/tech/modules/crm/pos/configure-pos.md

    Your database must have a license to work with EnterpriseOne POS.

-2. If you want to print from the Sales form, all documents in the document flow must be generated as **Released**.
-Otherwise, after printing, the program will terminate the flow.
+2. If you want to print from the Sales form, note that after a successful fiscal receipt print, the post-print behavior of the Sales Order can be controlled by the config option [`/Crm/Pos/SalesOrderAfterFiscalPrintBehavior`](../../../reference/config-options-reference.md#76-crmpossalesorderafterfiscalprintbehavior).
+Depending on the selected value, the Sales Order can either be completed automatically or remain **Released**, and the Sales form can either close or remain open.

-   In the document flow, the generations of invoice orders and accounting vouchers from store transactions as **Next Documents** so they can remain Released upon completion of the flow.

-   This will allow for a correction of the warehouse cost and the creation of invoices subsequently.
-The generation of an accounting voucher must occur in the Completed status to be re-accounted upon correction.
+   If the selected behavior completes the Sales Order flow automatically, the documents in the flow must be generated in **Released** statе.
+It is also necessary that, in the document flow, the generations of **invoice orders from sales order** and **accounting vouchers from store transactions** are configured as **Next Documents**, so they remain in **Released** state upon completion of the flow.
+This will allow subsequent **warehouse cost correction** and **invoice creation**.
+Accordingly, the generation of an accounting voucher must occur in **Completed** state so it can be re-accounted upon correction.

 ----